ISyncPlus/Profile-Card/README.md

-# Profile Card Component
+# Frontend Wizards — Stage 1 Task

+## Overview

-A responsive and accessible profile card component built with vanilla HTML, CSS, and JavaScript.
+A three-page responsive web application including a profile card, contact form with validation, and about page.
+Built with vanilla HTML, CSS, and JavaScript following accessibility and semantic web standards.

 ## Live Demo